 What is atrial fibrillation?

-of the heart.
+(SA) node.
 The signal quickly travels down the heart’s conducting system.
-It travels
+From the

-to the left and right ventricle, the 2 lower chambers of the heart.
+the left and right ventricle, the two lower pumping chambers of the heart.
 As it travels,

 the signal triggers the chambers of the heart to contract.
 The atria contract with

-each heartbeat to move blood into the ventricles.
+each heartbeat to move blood into the ventricles, and the ventricles contract to move

-to quiver or “fibrillate.”
+quiver (fibrillate).
 The disorganized signals are then transmitted to the ventricles.

-It causes them to contract irregularly and sometimes quickly.
+It causes them to contract irregularly and oftentimes quickly.
 The contraction of

-the atria and the ventricles is no longer coordinated, and the amount of blood pumped
+the atria and the ventricles is no longer coordinated.
+The amount of blood pumped

 out to the body will vary with each heartbeat.
 The ventricles may not be able to pump